jgndev/jgndev/README.md

 ## AFK

-Away from keyboard I am a horseman, amatuer BBQ cook and hobby farmer.
+Away from keyboard I am a horseman and amatuer BBQ cook.